antoineMoPa/mucalc.com/README.md

 # livecalc.xyz

 livecalc.xyz is a multi-user math web app.
-The math syntax is parsed in the browser by [math.js](http://mathjs.org/).
+The math is parsed & computed in the browser by [math.js](http://mathjs.org/).

 [Live demo](https://www.livecalc.xyz/sheet/demo)